Child Care Business Plan Template

 Customer Analysis

-The customer analysis section of your child care center business plan must detail the customers you serve and/or expect to serve.
+The customer analysis section must detail the target customers you serve and/or expect to serve.

-The following are examples of customer segments: soccer moms, young families, baby boomers caring for grandchildren, etc.
+The following are examples of customer segments: working parents, young families, baby boomers caring for grandchildren, etc.

 Try to break out your target customers in terms of their demographic and psychographic profiles.
 With regards to demographics, include a discussion of the ages, genders, locations and income levels of the customers you seek to serve.
 Because most child care businesses primarily serve customers living in their same city or town, such demographic information is easy to find on government websites.

-Psychographic profiles explain the wants and needs of your target customers.
+Psychographic profiles explain the wants and needs of your potential customers.
 The more you can understand and define these needs, the better you will do in attracting and retaining your customers.

 Don’t you wish there was a faster, easier way to finish your business plan?